juliaogris/drjim/README.md

 In first terminal start firebase emulator with

     firebase emulators:start

-In a second terminal start the static web server with

-    servedir -p 8080 public

-View this demo at http://localhost:8080 and the firebase emulator admin UI at http://localhost:4000/auth.
+View this demo at http://localhost:9000 and the firebase emulator admin UI at http://localhost:4000/auth.

 ## Deploy